Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

 Functional diagram of LXI module 60-554

-with connecting cables with the user having to control each sub-matrix independently.
+with connecting cables with the user having to control each sub matrix independently.

-Multi-slot PXI Switching ModulesUltra-high-density
+Multi-slot PXI Switching ModulesUltra-high-density BRIC PXI matrices

 PXI modules in an LXI Chassis